risi-kondor/cnine/python/docs/source/tensor_arrays.rst

 =========================

-Individual tensors in the tensor array, called `cells`, can be accessed similarly to how tensor elements are accessed in regular tensors.
+Individual tensors in the tensor array, called `cells`, are accessed similarly to how tensor elements are accessed in regular tensors.

 .. code-block:: python